OctopusDeploy/blog/blog/2020-07/run-aws-cli-in-octopus-deploy/index.md

 Have you ever found yourself in a situation where you knew you wanted to automate the creation of an object or perhaps even list out objects and get a report, but you didn't want to jump around between programming languages?
 CLI's give you a way to have the full usability of an SDK and they typically always run the same on every system, which means you don't have to create a wrapper around some API.

 In this blog post, we take a look at how to use the AWS CLI in Octopus Deploy.
-The demonstration is around creating an S3 bucket with the **Run an AWS CLI Script** step template.
+The demonstration focuses on creating an S3 bucket with the **Run an AWS CLI Script** step template in Octopus Deploy.

 ## Prerequisites